 print(f"Error during SERP search: {e}")

 This snippet demonstrates how you can quickly turn search results into actionable, LLM-ready content.
-The b: True parameter ensures that JavaScript-heavy legal news sites render correctly, while proxy: 0 uses the standard proxy pool without additional cost, operating independently of the browser rendering.
+The mode: 1 parameter ensures that JavaScript-heavy legal news sites render correctly, while proxy: 0 uses the standard proxy pool without additional cost, operating independently of the browser rendering.
 This dual-engine pipeline typically costs about 7 credits for 3 URLs with Reader API standard 2 credits.
 For detailed implementation and more API options, consult the full API documentation.

 What Should AI Developers Monitor Next to Stay Ahead of Legal Changes?